anupamtechofficia/IntuitCommentService/README.md

 Assumptions
 1. No User Authentication Is Done
 2. No Hashing on User Name, Comment etc is done for security
-3. No Authentication is done for User
+3. No operation such as delete or edit comment is supported for now.
-4. No operation such as delete or edit comment is supported for now.
+4. One Unique user can either like/dislike a comment
-5. One Unique user can either like/dislike a comment
+5. Logging is not being used currently
 6. Basic Validation on Request Body/Param is added.
 7. MYSQL is used to store Data having three table: Comment, Reaction, User
 8. Second name for a user can be optional.